 The timeframe can have a major influence on investment decisions.
-Investing over a longer time frame, such as a minimum of 5 years, can help to offset short-term fluctuations in investment performance.
+Investing over a longer time frame, such as a minimum of 5 years, can help offset short-term fluctuations in investment performance.

-Due to some unexpected event, such as redundancy or serious illness, it’s possible that you might need to get your hands on your money sooner than you expected.
+Due to some unexpected event, such as redundancy or serious illness, it’s possible you might need to get your hands on your money sooner than you expected.
 So think about the ‘liquidity’ of your investments – whether you can sell your investment easily at any time.
 Certain investments require you to commit to locking in your money for a specified period.
-For other investments, any need to get your money out at a particular time can mean that you’re obliged to sell following a period of poor performance.
-Conversely, you may find that the opposite is true, and your need to sell follows a period of strong gains.
+For other investments, any need to get your money out at a particular time can mean you’re obliged to sell following a period of poor performance.
+Conversely, you may find the opposite is true, and your need to sell follows a period of strong gains.